girishji/vimcomplete/README.md

 # Configuration

-The completion sources mentioned above are not enabled by default except for buffer words and path completion.
-This section shows how to configure both the completion sources and the completion engine itself.
+The completion sources mentioned above, aside from buffer words and path completion, are not enabled by default.
+This section provides instructions on configuring both the completion sources and the completion engine itself.

 ## Completion Engine

-This entity obtains completion items from the configured completion sources and displays the popup menu.
+This entity retrieves completion items from the enabled completion sources and then displays the popup menu.

 Option|Type|Description
 ------|----|-----------